GeoscienceAustralia/DEA-CalVal-Phase1/workflow_instructions.md

 directory names.
 So 'Line1' or 'line_1' will not work.
 The output directory will be created by the workflow and is where PNG files will be stored, as well as the data sheet text file.<BR>
+Raw data for testing purposes can be found under the directory 'Misc/Testdata'.
+So 'indir' can be changed to point to this directory, if you need to check out how the workflow operates.
+The raw data correspond to the 20MAY18 Pinnacles field site measurements that are the default in the template workflow.<BR>
 <B>NOTE:</B> Each time the workflow is run, the output directory will be erased
 and re-written, so that the directory can be cleaned up.
 If you want to save older PNGs, you need to manually move them before re-running the